 You will hike the Bright Angel Trail from the river to the South Rim – a distance of about 8 miles with an elevation gain of 4,400 vertical feet.
 The hike out averages a steep 10% grade, is similar to an extended StairMaster workout and takes the prepared hiker 6-8 hours or more.
 The trail is maintained, but it is very long, ALL UPHILL, and tops out around 7,000 feet above sea level.
 Some of the hardest portions of this hike are near the end where many tall steps can be taxing on your already tired legs.
 There is little shade, and the weather is normally extremely hot and dry making this hike even more strenuous.

 When you encounter pack mules on the trail, make sure to step off the trail on the uphill side away from the edge and listen for commands from the wrangler.
 There are a few intersecting trails, so be alert as you hike.

 Do not hike along the river to Phantom Ranch!

 It is very important that you exercise regularly and train for this mandatory hike.
+We have provided a custom training plan for the months leading up to your trip.
 Do not underestimate the rigorous nature of this hike.
 Activities such as cycling or swimming, while great for cardiovascular endurance, do not adequately prepare you for the strain of being on your feet all day.
 There is no substitute for hiking; the best way to train is to do practice hikes of similar length and elevation gain with a weighted backpack and in the footwear you’ll be using for the hike.